Pedro-Velazquez/knowledge-base/engineering/ddd.md

 The model-based language should be used among developers to describe not only artifacts in the system, but tasks and functionality.
 This same model should supply the language for the developers and domain experts to communicate with each other, and for the domain experts to communicate among themselves about requirements, development planning, and features.
 The more pervasively the language is used, the more smoothly understanding will flow.

+## Building blocks

+### Entities

+An object defined primarily by its identity is called an Entity.
+Entities have special modeling and design considerations.
+They have life cycles that can radically change their form and content, but a thread of continuity must be maintained.
+Their identities must be defined so that they can be effectively tracked.
+Their class definitions, responsibilities, attributes, and associations should revolve around who they are, rather than the particular attributes they carry.
+Even for Entities that don’t transform so radically or have such complicated life cycles, placing them in the semantic category leads to more lucid models and more robust implementations.

+W hen an object is distinguished by its identity, rather than its attributes, mak e this primary to its definition in the model.
+Keep the class definition simple and focused on life cycle continuity and identity.
+Define a means of distinguishing each object regardless of its form or history.
+Be alert to requirements that call for matching objects by attributes.
+Define an operation that is guaranteed to produce a unique result for each object, possibly by attaching a symbol that is guaranteed unique.
+This means of identification may come from the outside, or it may be an arbitrary identifier created by and for the system, but it must correspond to the identity distinctions in the model.
+The model must define what it means to be the same thing.

+It is natural to think about the attributes when modeling an object, and it is quite important to think about its behavior.
+But the most basic responsibility of Entities is to establish continuity so that behavior can be clear and predictable.
+They do this best if they are kept spare.
+Rather than focusing on the attributes or even the behavior, strip the Entity object’s definition down to the most intrinsic characteristics, particularly those that identify it or are commonly used to find or match it.
+Add only behavior that is essential to the concept and attributes that are required by that behavior.
+Beyond that, look to remove behavior and attributes into other objects associated with the core Entity.

+### Value objects

+An object that represents a descriptive aspect of the domain with no conceptual identity is called a Value Object.
+Value Object are instantiated to represent elements of the design that we care about only for what they are, not who or which they are.

+Defining Value Objects and designating them as immutable is a case of following a general rule: Avoiding unnecessary constraints in a model leaves developers free to do purely technical performance tuning.
+Explicitly defining the essential constraints lets developers tweak the design while keeping safe from changing meaningful behavior.
+Such design tweaks are often very specific to the technology in use on a particular project.

+### Services

+A Service is an operation offered as an interface that stands alone in the model, without encapsulating state, as Entities and Value Objects do.
+Services are a common pattern in technical frameworks, but they can also apply in the domain layer.

+The name service emphasizes the relationship with other objects.
+Unlike Entities and Value Objects, it is defined purely in terms of what it can do for a client.
+A Service tends to be named for an activity, rather than an entity—a verb rather than a noun.
+A Service can still have an abstract, intentional definition; it just has a different flavor than the definition of an object.
+A Service should still have a defined responsibility, and that responsibility and the interface fulfilling it should be defined as part of the domain model.
+Operation names should come from the UBIQUITOUS LANGUAGE or be introduced into it.
+Parameters and results should be domain objects.

+A good Service has three characteristics.

+* The operation relates to a domain concept that is not a natural part of an Entity or Value Object.
+* The interface is defined in terms of other elements of the domain model.
+* The operation is stateless.

+Statelessness here means that any client can use any instance of a particular Service without regard to the instance’s individual history.
+The execution of a Service will use information that is accessible globally, and may even change that global information (that is, it may have side effects).
+But the Service does not hold state of its own that affects its own behavior, as most domain objects do.
+When a significant process or transformation in the domain is not a natural responsibility of an Entity or Value Object, add an operation to the model as a standalone interface declared as a Service.
+Define the interface in terms of the language of the model and mak e sure the operation name is part of the Ubiquitous Language.
+Make the Service stateless.

 ## Bounded Context

 A bounded context delimits the applicability of a particular model so that team members have a clear and shared understanding of what has to be consistent and how it relates to other contexts.
 Within that context, work to keep the model logically unified, but do not worry about applicability outside those bounds.
 In other context, other models apply, with differences in terminology, in concepts and rules, and in dialects of the ubiquitous lanuage.
 By drawing an explicit boundary, you can keep the model pure, and therefore potent, where it is applicable.
 At the same time, you avoid confusion when shifting your attention to other contexts.
 Integration across the boundaries necessarily will involve some translation, which you can analyze explicitly.